 (Submarine No. 46: displacement 456 (surfaced), 425 (submerged); length 165'; beam 14'9"; draft 13'3"; speed 14 knots (surfaced), 10.5 knots (submerged); complement 28; armament 1 3-inch, 4 18-inch torpedo tubes; class L-5)

-L-7 (SS-46) was laid down 2 June 1914 by Craig Shipbuilding Co., Long Beach, Calif.; launched 28 September 1916; sponsored by Mrs. William B. Forgarty; and commissioned 7 December 1917, Lt.
-P. M. Bates in command.
+L-7 (Submarine No. 46) was laid down 2 June 1914 at Long Beach, Calif., by Craig Shipbuilding Co. [subcontractor for the Lake Torpedo Boat Co.]; launched on 28 September 1916; sponsored by Mrs. William B. [Sarah] Fogarty, the wife of Naval Constructor William B. Fogarty, the superintending constructor; and commissioned on 7 December 1917, Lt.
+Paul M. Bates in command.

-After a period of commission in ordinary early in 1922, L-7 was returned to full commission 1 July and sailed for Hampton Roads, Va., the same month.
-She decommissioned there 15 November 1922 and was sold 21 December 1925 to M. Samuel & Sons for scrapping.
+After a period of commission in ordinary [a decommissioned status] early in 1922, L-7 was returned to full commission on 1 July and sailed for Hampton Roads, Va., the same month.
+She decommissioned there on 15 November 1922 and was sold on 21 December 1925 to M. Samuel & Sons for scrapping.

 Updated, Robert J. Cressman